Darko Bodul: Sturm Graz

 After being released by Nacional, Bodul joined Austrian Bundesliga side Sturm Graz on a one-year contract, with an option of extending for another year.
 Bodul was previously on the verge of moving to Ekstraklasa side Lechia Gdańsk before joining Sturm Graz.

-Bodul made his Sturm Graz debut in the second leg of UEFA Champions League play-offs, in a 1–0 win over Zestafoni.
+Bodul made his Sturm Graz debut in the second leg of UEFA Champions League play-offs, in a 1–0 win over Zestaponi.
 Weeks later on 13 August 2011, Bodul made his Strum Graz league debut, in a 1–0 win over Rapid Wien.
 Bodul scored his first goal and then scored another, as well as, setting up a goal for Andreas Hölzl, in a 5–0 win over Wiener Neustadt on 27 August 2011, followed up by scoring in a next game against Admira Wacker, but was sent-off for second bookable offense, in a 2–1 loss on 10 September 2011.
 Despite being served one match ban, Bodul scored in the second round of ÖFB-Cup, in a 4–0 win over SC Weiz on 21 September 2011.
 After serving one match ban, Bodul scored on his return three days later, in a 2–1 loss against Austria Wien on 24 September 2011.
 It took until on 26 October 2011 Bodul score again, in the third round of ÖFB-Cup, in a 3–1 loss against Admira Wacker Three days later, Bodul scored twice, in a 3–2 loss, which was followed up, scoring in a 1–0 win over Kapfenberger SV on 6 November 2011.
 Bodul then scored twice, in a 5–1 win over Austria Wien on 10 December 2011.
 On 17 February 2012, it was announced that Bodul signed a contract with the club, keeping him until 2013.
 Bodul continued his goal drought and took until 8 April 2012 for Bodul to score his tenth goal of the season, in a 2–0 win over Mattersburg.
 In the last game of the season on 17 May 2012, Bodul scored twice, in a 3–1 win over Austria Wien and helped the club finish fifth place.
 In his first season at Sturm Graz, Bodul made 28 appearances and scoring 12 times.
 His good performance attracted interests from Belgian Pro League side Anderlecht.

 However, his second season at Sturm Graz wasn't the same as the first.
 Though he provided assist for Imre Szabics, in a 4–1 win over Wolfsberger AC on 11 August 2012, Bodul struggled to score and as a result, Bodul was sent to play in the reserve.
 With lack of first team opportunities and fell out with Manager Peter Hyballa, Bodul attracted further interests from J. League Division 1 side Urawa Red Diamonds.